 As the third part of our “Breaking the Myths of Corrugated Paper Pallets” series, let’s explore sustainability.
 More and more companies (especially manufacturing companies) are realizing the benefits of adopting sustainable practices, both financially and environmentally.
-Adopting sustainable packaging and transporting of your goods can greatly add value to your operations strategy, help you grow your company and increase your global competitiveness.
+Adopting sustainable packaging and transporting of your goods can greatly add value to your operations strategy, help you grow your company and increase your global competitiveness and supply chain effectiveness.

 If you are using pallets to transport goods to your clients or other facilities, you have a great opportunity in front of you to update your sustainability practices.
 Annually, the United States alone uses nearly two billion pallets - and about 95 percent of those are wooden.
-They may be the most commonly used, but are wooden pallets the best option for sustainability?
+They may be the most commonly used, but are wooden pallets the best option for sustainability and sustainable shipping initiatives?

 Let's look at some reasons we think corrugated paper pallets are a better option for companies with green initiatives.

 Pallets = Weight.
 Weight = Fuel.
 Fuel = Carbon.

 Lightweight corrugated paper pallets can weigh up to 80 percent less than their wooden pallet counterparts.
 Using paper pallets to ship your goods in trucks or planes can greatly reduce your shipping cost - and the cost of transport on the planet.
 When your shipment weighs less, your transportation methods require less fuel to get it from point A to point B, and produce fewer greenhouse gas emissions.
 Can you imagine the impact that shipping companies switching to paper pallets could make in the United States alone - and the billions of pounds of pallets moved every year?

 Using the average paper pallet translates to 1800 lbs of savings on a 53 foot trailer and 1440 lbs of savings on a 45 foot export shipping container, compared to to wooden pallets.